Baked Egg Rolls

 Step 9.)
 Let cool for 10 mins and enjoy with or without dip

-I hope you all enjoyed this healthy twist on one of my favourite take out dishes.
-If you want to talk about your nutrition send an e mail to [email protected]
+I hope you all enjoyed this healthy twist on one of my favorite take out dishes.
+If you want to talk about your nutrition send an e mail to [email protected] or click the link below.

 As always Healthy regards